MasterSais/uvo/README.md

 // scheme
 date<T>(error?: Error): Validator<T, number>
 ```
 Checks value to be a date compatible.
-Can be in CheckOnly mode with .check call.
 Result in ms.

 ```js
 import * as v from 'uvo';